tarantool/doc/doc/book/admin/access_control.rst

     See the list of minimum required privileges for reading and writing through CRUD in the :ref:`Minimum set of privileges in typical Tarantool scenarios <authentication-users_minimal_priv>` section.

-    Without these privileges the user will get an access error when executing CRUD operations.
+    Without these privileges, the user will get an access error when executing CRUD operations.
-    The error can occur either on the router side or on the storage side, depending on which component cannot access the system space.
+    The error can occur either on the router side or on the storage side, depending on which component lacks the required permissions.
+    For example, the error may be caused by missing access to routing metadata, missing ``read``/ ``write`` privileges for the target user space, or missing ``execute`` privileges to call the required ``crud.*`` methods on the router.

 This section explains how Tarantool makes it possible for administrators to prevent unauthorized access to the database and to certain functions.